koonimaru/DeepGMAP/INSTALL.rst

 Installing tensorflow-gpu
 =========================
-To accelerate computing, I highly recommend users to use `cuda-enabled GPUs`_. tensorflow-gpu itself can be easily installed by typing "sudo pip install tensorflow-gpu" or "sudo pip install -r requirements.txt".
+To accelerate computing, users need to use `cuda-enabled GPUs`_. tensorflow-gpu itself can be easily installed by typing "sudo pip install tensorflow-gpu" or "sudo pip install -r requirements.txt".
 But, to make tensorflow-gpu work, you need a right version of cuDNN and cuda toolkit libraries (please check the `tensorflow web site`_).
-I will add a quick guide to install them soon.
+If you do not want to care about these softwares, please consider using docker.

 .. _cuda-enabled GPUs: https://developer.nvidia.com/cuda-gpus
 .. _tensorflow web site: https://www.tensorflow.org/install/install_linux